musicale del blog in questo periodo è tratto dalla colonna sonora di

 of World War I a few years before, ". . . leaves were alive; trees were

 alive.
-And the leaves being connected by
+And the leaves being

 millions of fibres with his own body, there on the seat, fanned it up and down;